vokimon/nissaga/README.md

-# Nissaga

-Genealogy tree builder from simple yaml files (kingraph python clone with extensions).
+# Nissaga, genealogy tree generator

 ## About

-Nissaga can be used to generate Genealogy trees from a simple data description in yaml, following a format very similar to the one used by [kingraph].
+Nissaga can be used to generate Genealogy trees from a simple data description in yaml, following a format which extends the one used by [kingraph].

 ## Installation